When will my baby get his First Tooth?

-Teething necklaces consists of beads made from amber which is fossilised plant resin from the Baltic sea.
+Teething necklaces consist of beads made from the amber which is a fossilized plant resin from the Baltic sea.

-For marketing purposes sellers claim that when amber touches the skin it releases healing oils, succinic acid etc which get absorbed via skin into the blood stream and thus helps in teething pain.
+For marketing purposes, sellers claim that when amber touches the skin it releases healing oils, succinic acid, etc which get absorbed via the skin into the bloodstream and thus helps in teething pain.

-Many parents have given positive reviews about this necklaces that when worn by babies it really calmed their babies.
+Many parents have given positive reviews about these necklaces that when worn by babies it really calmed their babies.

 Whatever the case, I personally suggest not to use amber as it could cause choking and strangulation in babies.

-Still anyone using or planning to use teething necklaces in future for their babies give your active supervision at all times when worn.
+Still, anyone using or planning to use teething necklaces in the future for their babies give your active supervision at all times when worn.